-As we grow up the skin in our face tends to becomes loose and thin and the underlining fat is moving down.
+As we grow up the skin in our face tends to become loose and thin and the underlining fat is moving down.
 Fat grafting utilizes our own fat from another area of our body in order to replace the missing tissue.
 This procedure eliminates the possibility of rejection but it may require more than one session to get the best result.

 Fat grafting can be used in almost every part of our body but it is very popular in the face, producing natural and permanent results.
 It is very effective for filling deep facial lines around the eyes, the cheeks, the nasolabial folds as well as to increase volume in zygoma and the lips.

 Sagging of the skin is corrected by the facelift but the fat that has been moved or lost can be naturally replaced with fat grafting creating a natural and youthful look.

 Facial fat grafting is a fascinating technique in aesthetic surgery correcting problems like:

 - Tear trough deformity